Hairpin Lace Crochet Tutorial

 For counting loops you can insert stitch markers on the loops.

-Here are some free hairpin lace patterns:
+Here are some of my free hairpin lace patterns: